Manta-Epitech-Academy/p5js_dj/part1_starter/workshop/workshop.md

 Now that your mixing deck works, try customizing it:

+- **Upload your favorite songs**
+- **Upload custom background images**
 - **Change button positions and sizes**
 - **Change slider positions**
 - **Add a title or labels**
 - **Change colors**
 - **Add more tracks**
 - **Add visual feedback when tracks are playing**
+- **Share your DJ deck as a mobile app!**

 **Remember**: Experimentation is how you learn!
 Try things, see what happens, and learn from it.

 ---

-## Congratulations!
+## Congratulations! 🎉

-You've built a functional DJ mixing deck!
+You've built a fully functional, customizable DJ mixing deck that works on desktop and mobile!
 You've learned:
 - How to organize code using objects
 - How to load and play multiple sounds
-- How to create interactive buttons
+- How to create interactive buttons with touch support
 - How to create and use sliders
 - How to control volume in real-time
 - How to mix sounds together
+- How to use a grid system for responsive layout
+- How to handle file uploads (images and sounds)
+- How to create mobile-friendly interfaces
+- How to publish your app as a mobile application!

 These concepts will help you build even more complex interactive applications!